-Parkour is a discipline of movement that uses the abilities of the human body to overcome obstacles in the environment.
+Parkour is a discipline of movement that uses the abilities of the human body to maneuver and overcome obstacles in any given environment.
 The goal of parkour is to move from one point to another in the most efficient and quickest way possible.
 Movements in parkour include climbing, vaults, jumps, and many others.

 Parkour is a very positive activity, as it teaches many skills and characteristics beyond the physical movements.
 From parkour one gains the ability to overcome obstacles in life, and encourages self-confidence, coordination, physical strength, and conquering fears.
 The parkour community is, and always has been, very positive, welcoming, friendly, and helpful.

-The growth of parkour in the US started with a few traceurs (parkour practitioners) around the country.
+The growth of parkour in the US started with a few traceurs around the country.
 The first real parkour organization in the US was started in 2004 called American Parkour.
 Through the media, word of mouth, and the internet, parkour has rapidly spread through the US so much now that communities and gyms are sprouting up all over the country.
-Some other gyms include Tempest Freerunning Academy, Apex Movement, and Parkour Visions.
+There are many influential gyms creating a new direction for Parkour including Apex Movement, and Parkour Visions, Tempest Freerunning Academy.
 Parkour continues to grow and become a more popular and organized discipline worldwide.

 Information Source: Copyright © APEX Movement. http://www.apexmovement.com | All Rights Reserved.